xompage/Nyuu-obfuscated/README.md

 page](https://github.com/animetosho/Nyuu/releases) if I can be bothered to provide them.
 These can simply be extracted and run.

+### Arch

+Archlinux users can install the latest binary-release by installing `nyuu-bin` from the AUR.

 Install Via NPM
 ---------------